"They’re just wrong"—Ex-Reddit CEO Ellen Pao has harsh words on Big Tech's failure to stop internet hate

 MJ: These points are good and important, but at the same time, we’ve been having these types of conversations for the last couple of years, especially since people like you have brought these types of issues to light.
 Are there are new things in this?
 Are things changing at all?

 EP: I can’t tell.
 I think there is a kind of acceptance of harassment on these platforms now.
 It’s become so widespread.
 More people are experiencing it, unfortunately, and you see it on multiple threads.
 You get into a hate train or trolling and it’s more prevalent, especially in this political environment and in this environment of fake news, people have started to tolerate it more.
 People are also starting to understand the platforms’ role in it, are seeing Facebook’s problems with Myanmar, its problems with fake news, its problems with allowing holocaust deniers a platform.
 It was five years ago when the Southern Poverty Law Center wrote about how Reddit was becoming an on-ramp for Stormfront, one of the worst sites for white supremacy.
 And nobody seemed to really care.
 I’d think people would really pay attention to a report like that.
-People would say ‘Oh, this is actually really bad.’
+People would say, “Oh, this is actually really bad.”
 People know now white supremacy is a huge problem in our country.
 It’s no longer something we’ve taken care of and that it’s just some fringe groups.

 MJ: You’ve talked about how you think these issues are partially being driven by the lack of representation of marginalized people—women, people of color.